-Why Your Search Terms Don’t Show Up, and What You Can Do About It
+Why Your Search Terms on Google Don’t Show Up, and What You Can Do About It

 There used to be a time when it was possible to log into analytics tools such as Opentracker to see a wealth of data about keywords; specifically, the keywords people used to find your website.
 With this information you could then track conversions, and make improvements in areas that would be the most profitable.
 Why, then, do you see so few search terms in your Opentracker dashboard?

 The first thing to say is that this is not an Opentracker issue.
 If you use any other analytics software, you will encounter the same thing – hardly any keyword data.
 The reason is that Google doesn’t divulge the information anymore.
 It used to, but that all changed when it started encrypting searches.

 Basically, this means a huge number of searches done on Google use secure search.
 When the search is over a secure connection, Google doesn’t make data on the keywords used available to the website.
 Your analytics provider can only process data that your website has, and if Google isn’t giving it to you, it can’t be shown or used in analytics platforms such as Opentracker.

 The keywords affected by this are often referred to as “not provided” keywords as this is the only information that Google gives you, i.e. it is not provided.

 This change in Google’s policy began in 2011 when it encrypted searches for users who were signed into their Google account as well as some searches conducted on the Chrome web browser.
 In 2013 it expanded the policy to cover even more searches, including searches done in the Firefox web browser.